Canadian ReviewsCanadian Reviews

 What's On

-Welcome to another fun-filled week in Toronto!
-We’re making the most out of this week, no matter the weather.
-From family-friendly adventures to exciting events and fun experiences, Toronto has plenty to offer.
+It’s the last full week of April, and we’re enjoying it to its fullest!
+From concerts to exciting events and fun experiences, Toronto has plenty to offer.
 To help you plan, we’ve rounded up the best things to do in Toronto.
+Get ready for a fun-filled week!

 Are you a trivia wiz?
 Head to Insomnia Restaurant and Lounge on April 15, 2025, for an evening of trivia fun.
 The event is hosted by comedian Ari Issac and other hilarious hosts every Tuesday.
 There will be 10 categories and interactive games focused on celebs, TV, movies, music, and more.